lihkinVerma/Data-Visualization-Using-R/README.md

 # Data-Visualization-Using-R
-Range of R functions and libraries for drawing basics as well as some advanced Graphs for Visualizing data of different kinds
+Range of R functions and libraries for drawing basics as well as some advanced Graphs for Visualizing data of different kinds.

 # Some Exciting results from Above mentined codes